undoLogic/setupCase-boilerplate/README.md

 MAPPINGS (TAB)
 - LOCAL PATH: Navigate to your 'sourceFiles' directory
-- DEVELOPMENT PATH (During installation): click to navigate to 'www' -> 'test' (OR the subdomain you created in the control panel) -> 'sourceFiles'
+- DEPLOYMENT PATH (During installation):
+  - click to navigate to 'www' -> 'test' (OR the subdomain you created in the control panel) -> 'sourceFiles'
-  - OR
+- --- OR ---
+- DEPLOYMENT PATH (After project is launched live):
-- DEVELOPMENT PATH (During Programming): click to navigate to 'www' - 'test' (OR the subdomain you created in the control panel)
+- click to navigate to 'www' - 'test' (OR the subdomain you created in the control panel)
     - During programming we upload to the root of the subdomain NOT the sourceFiles directory (better for authentication)

 #### 5.2 Auto-upload changes
 When activated anytime you change a file on your computer it will automatically sFTP that file to the server, allowing you to develop on the server